Kawaii: Fairy Kei

 Fairy Kei is a youthful style based on 1980s fashion that evokes a dreamy, nostalgic feeling.
 Outfits are made up of pastel colors, angels, toys and generally cute motifs and elements and accessories from Western toy lines of the 1980s and early 1990s, such as Polly Pocket, My Little Pony, Strawberry Shortcake, Rainbow Brite, Popples, Lady Lovely Locks, Barbie, Wuzzles, and Care Bears.
 Pastel-colored hair is common, although natural hair is also popular, and hairstyles are usually kept simple and decorated with anything cute or pastel; bows are a common theme.
 Some common items used in a Fairy Kei coordinate include vintage sweaters, cardigans, varsity jackets, tutus, mini skirts, tights, over-the-knee socks, sneakers, and tea party shoes.
 The term "Fairy Kei" originated from the magazine called Zipper (despite a common belief that Sayuri Tabuchi [Tavuchi], the owner of Tokyo fashion store Spank!, was the accidental creator of the style).

-Kimo-kawaii/Yami-kawaii
+Kimo-kawaii and yami-kawaii

-Kimo-kawaii, also known as "creepy-cute" or "gross-cute" in Japanese, is a unique look that combines Kawaii aesthetics with stylistic elements of horror and the macabre.
+Kimo-kawaii, also known as "creepy-cute" or "gross-cute" in Japanese, is a unique look that combines kawaii aesthetics with stylistic elements of horror and the macabre.
 The style emerged in the 1990s when some people lost interest in cute and innocent characters and fashion.
 It is usually achieved by wearing creepy or gross clothes or accessories, with a stronger emphasis on dark themes and colors.
 Yami-kawaii, or "sickly-cute", emerged in the mid-2010s to emphasize themes of mental health, vulnerability, and emotional darkness through fashion.
-In contrast to Kimo-kawaii, the style uses black, deep purple, and gray colors on teardrops, broken hearts, pill capsules, and other melancholic motifs.
+In contrast to kimo-kawaii, the style uses black, deep purple, and gray colors on teardrops, broken hearts, pill capsules, and other melancholic motifs.